Baseed1246/Library-Management/README.md

 •Store details like name, Book title , description, price, and Copies.

-• Add, edit, and delete Books names from the system.
+• Add, edit,ISBN and delete Books names from the system.

 •Monitor Books levels and identify low stock Book items.